amitkr2410/MachineLearning/README.md

      (a) Decision trees
      (b) Random Forest method
      (c) Logistic Regression model
-     (d) Support vector classifier (SVC)
+     (d) Support vector regression (SVR)
-     (e) KNeighbors Classifier
+     (e) KNeighbors regression
-     (f) xGBoost classifier
+     (f) xGBoost regression
      to study feature and corrleations present
      in the Customer chrun data at a Bank.
-We compute the confusion matrix to determine the performance of the machine learning model.
+We convert the predicted probabilities into binary group and compute the confusion matrix to determine the performance of the machine learning model.

 ### (4) TitanicData_DecisionTree_RandomForest
      We apply statistical models: